Food Establishment Openings, Change of Ownerships & Plan Review

 New Health Food Permit - Review Process

-Northern Nevada Public Health is responsilbe for processing this permit application
+Northern Nevada Public Health is responsible for processing this permit application

-A “new” health food permit is required when:
+A “new” health food permit is required when one or more of the following apply:

 When applying for a health permit or building permit, a full menu/product list and a completed Food Establishment Review form must be uploaded as supplementary documents.
 Failure to complete and/or upload these documents may result in the application being rejected and possible delays in permit issuance.